- Total £229.00

 Staff Pick: Gibson LG-2 American Eagle

 Song: The Snake - Al Wilson

-You thought it was Barry Gibb that was keeping the long-hair-and-a-beard look in fashion, but you were wrong.
-Tom 'Mr Minkley' Hinkley, the man who's hair and beard somehow remain precisely the same length day in day out, is doing his bit for those men who continue to rebel against society and their wives/girlfriends by preserving the look that is befitting of a guitarist/bassist who rues the fact that it isn't the seventies any more.
-And Tom most certainly is an excellent musician.
-Having spent a small fortune on mail-order jazz chords over the years, he's got as many excellent recordings, sessions and gigs under his belt as he does days at the helm of our bass shop.
-With a great eye for stunning vintage bass (see Wunjo Bass's Instagram feed), Tom has also made sure that Wunjo Bass has matured into one of the finest bass guitar shops in the world since its inauguration in 2012.
+‘Well, let’s start from the beginning…’ The man who's hair and beard somehow remain precisely the same length day in day out, Tom 'Mr Minkley' Hinkley, is one of the long standing members of the Wunjo family and has been at the forefront of making one of the finest bass guitar shops in the world since its inauguration to Wunjo in 2012.
+Having read several panflets on Buddism, Tom is always here to provide calm, honest and well rounded advice.
+And Tom is most certainly an excellent musician too, Having spent a small fortune on mail-order jazz chords over the years, he's got as many excellent recordings, sessions and gigs under his belt as he does days at the helm of our bass shop.
+With a great eye for stunning vintage bass (see Wunjo Bass's Instagram feed).
 So he's earned the long hair, and indeed, the beard.

 Staff Pick: 1983 Fender Dan Smith Stratocaster